s3664099/island_of_secrets/readme.md

 specific variables before the game starts and after the classes have been instansiated, and a second one that will print details to the console.
 The idea is that I should be able to keep them there without affecting the game.

+30 December 2024 - Added further description to the store room to flag a door to the east & the trapdoor.
+Added the further descriptions for the 'special' directions, or the ones that need further detail.
+Better than not displaying them at all.

 ## Program Structure ##

 ### Data ###